Movement Meets Giving Circle

 Dance with Parkinson’s

-A weekly class at Urbanity studios for people with Parkinson’s Disease and their caregivers.
-This joyful class, accompanied by live music, has been operating at Urbanity since 2013 after Founder Betsi Graves trained in the Dance for PD® model in New York City, the program has since reached hundreds of participants by streaming into hospital rooms during the pandemic, performances at renowned local venues such as the Boston Hatch Shell with the Landmarks Orchestra, and honored beloved members at their celebrations of life.
-In 2022, the program’s success inspired Betsi and instructor Dr. Anna Krotinger to reimagine how this model could expand to improve the outcome for people with other diagnoses.
-Today, the program has grown to include a second spring section in Harvard Square in April-June, and a biweekly class in Spanish at IBABoston—and holds potential to grow even further with continued support.
+Dance with Parkinson’s (DWP) is a weekly class at Urbanity studios for people with Parkinson’s Disease and their caregivers.
+This joyful class, accompanied by live music, has been operating at Urbanity since 2013 after Founder Betsi Graves trained in the Dance for PD® model in New York City.
+The class is structured to meet the symptoms of Parkinson’s Disease with exercises designed for expansion, cross-body opposition, balance, posture, gait, facial expression, mirroring, stretching, and brain dances.
+DWP has since reached hundreds of participants by streaming into hospital rooms during the pandemic, performances at renowned local venues such as the Boston Hatch Shell with the Landmarks Orchestra, and honored beloved members at their celebrations of life.
+Today, DWP has grown to include a second spring section in Harvard Square in April-June, and a biweekly class in Spanish at IBA Boston—and holds potential to grow even further with continued support, including a need for an offering in Chinatown in Mandarin, and another group in Brookline, MA.
+In 2022, the program’s success inspired Betsi and instructor Dr. Anna Krotinger to reimagine how this model could expand to improve the outcome for people with other diagnoses, and thus DWP became the flagship example for the other Movement Meets tracks Urbanity offers today.

 Age Thrive